-With adequate upkeep, your air conditioner will offer worry-free cooling for years.
-But, similar to any other appliance in your house, it will ultimately need replacement.
-Knowing when to install a new one is important to prevent pricey repairs, costly energy bills and interruptions to your comfort.
+With ample upkeep, your air conditioner will deliver worry-free cooling for many years.
+But, just like any other machine in your house, it will ultimately need to be upgraded.
+Knowing when to get a new one is essential to prevent pricey repairs, higher energy bills and interrupted comfort.

-When it includes being cool and your house’s energy efficiency, our Dial One Mears Air Conditioning & Heating Inc pros have your best interests at heart.
-There’s a lot that goes into deciding when your air conditioner needs to be replaced.
-Here are a couple of points you should consider when you’re thinking about updating your 15-year-old air conditioner.
+When it involves being cool and your home’s energy efficiency, our Dial One Mears Air Conditioning & Heating Inc pros have your best interests at heart.
+There’s a lot that goes into figuring out when your air conditioner needs to be replaced.
+Here are several points you should consider when you’re thinking about replacing your 15-year-old air conditioner.

 Age

-Most of the time, the Department of Energy says most air conditioners run for 15–20 years.
-If yours is 15 years old, it’s well past the center point.
-It’s smart to begin preparing for air conditioning installation before it fails so you aren’t sweltering while you’re waiting for a new one.
+On average, the Department of Energy says many air conditioners last for 15–20 years.
+If yours is 15 years old, it’s well past the halfway point.
+It’s recommended to start preparing for air conditioning installation before it wears out so you aren’t sweating while you’re waiting for a replacement.

-How dependable is your air conditioner?
-Does it cool well, even on the hottest days?
+How trustworthy is your air conditioner?
+Does it cool well, even on the toastiest days?
 Or is it routinely malfunctioning?
-When your air conditioner is less dependable it’s time to start considering getting an updated one.
+When your air conditioner starts becoming less reliable it’s time to begin preparing to get an updated one.

 Repair Costs

-Over your air conditioner’s life span, it’s anticipated for it to need a handful of small repairs.
-But if your air conditioner repair cost is more than half the cost of a new air conditioner, it’s recommended to just install a new one.
+Over your air conditioner’s life cycle, it’s normal for it to need a handful of small repairs.
+But if your air conditioner repair cost is more than half the price of a new air conditioner, it’s recommended to just replace it.

 Energy Efficiency

-Every air conditioner has a SEER rating, which rates how proficiently it expends electricity to produce cold air.
-If your air conditioner was installed in 2006, it will be a minimum of 13 SEER to meet federal rules.
-However, your air conditioner becomes less efficient as it wears out.
+Every air conditioner comes with a SEER rating, which measures how well it consumes electricity to create cold air.
+If your air conditioner was installed in 2006, it will be at minimum 13 SEER per federal rules.
+However, your air conditioner becomes less efficient as it ages.

 As of now, 15–18 SEER is a popular ranking, but efficiency can go as high as the mid-20s.
-Air conditioners with greater SEER ratings are usually costlier but could pay for themselves over their life span through increased energy savings.
-And getting an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for extra rebates.
+Air conditioners with bigger SEER ratings are usually costlier but might pay for themselves over the years through more energy savings.
+And purchasing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for additional rebates.

 Comfort

 Are you cool when your air conditioner is on?
-Or are you often dialing down the temperature to keep cool?
-An aging air conditioner could struggle to keep your house comfy as a result of decreased efficiency.
+Or are you often dialing down the temperature to stay cool?
+An old air conditioner may struggle to keep your house comfy because of lower efficiency.
 A new air conditioner, particularly a variable-speed air conditioner, can reduce high humidity and hot and cold spots.
-Instead of cooling at full speed constantly, these air conditioners operate at multiple speeds to adjust your comfort.
+Instead of running at full speed constantly, these air conditioners work at multiple speeds to fine-tune your comfort.

 Noise

-Your air conditioner should provide cooling you can feel, not hear.
-If noise is bothering you, ask us about installing a variable-speed air conditioner.
-Most of these air conditioners operate at a sound level that’s like a regular conversation.
+Your air conditioner should give cooling you can feel, not hear.
+If noise is annoying you, ask us about installing a variable-speed air conditioner.
+Most of these air conditioners cool at a sound level that’s similar to a regular conversation.

 Smart Thermostat Compatibility

-Installing a smart thermostat is a smart method to maximize your energy efficiency, with minimal effort needed from you.
-And, depending on the rebates offered by your utility company, you could be able to get a free smart thermostat or get one for not much.
-The majority of these thermostats can adjust to your temperature preferences and then create an energy-efficient schedule to match.
-They also know when you’re at home or away and alter temps as necessary.
+Installing a smart thermostat is a good approach to maximize your energy efficiency, with not much effort required from you.
+And, depending on the rebates provided by your utility company, you may be able to get a free smart thermostat or get one for very little.
+Many of these thermostats can adjust to your temperature preferences and then make an energy-efficient schedule to match.
+They also know when you’re at home or gone and alter temps as necessary.

 If your air conditioner was installed before 2010, it probably runs on Freon®.
-Also referred to as R-22 refrigerant, Freon is no longer being made because of its negative effects on the ozone layer.
-You can see if your air conditioner uses R-22 by reviewing the sticker on the outside unit, which will list the refrigerant type.
+Also known as R-22 refrigerant, Freon is no longer being manufactured because of its bad effects on the ozone layer.
+You can see if your air conditioner has R-22 by reviewing the sticker on the outside unit, which will show the refrigerant kind.

-If your air conditioner is running fine, you can keep on using it.
-However, if it ever experiences a refrigerant leak, fixing the problem will be pricey.
-That’s because Freon is only available in decreased, recycled amounts.
+If your air conditioner is working fine, you can keep on using it.
+However, if it ever has a refrigerant leak, solving the problem will be expensive.
+That’s due to the fact Freon is only available in reduced, recycled amounts.

-If you’re still debating whether you should replace your 15-year-old air conditioner within the immediate future, think about this.
-The Department of Energy says doing air conditioning replacement for a 10-year-old model can result in 25–40% in energy savings!
-And those savings can really build up over the years.
+If you’re still debating whether you should replace your 15-year-old air conditioner now, think over this.
+The Department of Energy says doing air conditioning replacement for a 10-year-old model can provide 25–40% in energy savings!
+And those savings can really add up as time passes.

-We realize that air conditioner cost is your top question.
-That’s why working with Dial One Mears Air Conditioning & Heating Inc for air conditioning installation in Phoenix and surrounding areas is easy and affordable.
-Our professionals will help you select the right model for your needs and then go over all the possibilities.
+We know that air conditioner cost is your top question.
+That’s why working with Dial One Mears Air Conditioning & Heating Inc for air conditioning installation in Phoenix and surrounding areas is simple and affordable.
+Our pros will help you select the right option for your needs and then go over all the possibilities.
 These include special offers to help you save more and financing for qualified customers to make your new air conditioner work with your budget.